Weyl geometry, topology of space-time and reality of electromagnetic potentials, and new perspective on particle physics: Geometry and physics

 Translating abstract mathematical reality to physics necessarily involves metaphysical elements, and what one does in practice is to use the probabilty rules/statistical quantities to get physical quantities.
 In the Newtonian mechanics the absolute time is a metaphysical concept without which the role of relative time defined by Newton to explain the observed phenomena would make no physical sense \cite{8}.
 Mathematically a point, a circle, 2D spherical surface and a punctured 2D Euclidean plane $R^2 -\{0\}$ are well defined.
 A point is dimensionless, a circle with unit diameter has the circumference $\pi$, and 2D spherical surface has the direction holonomy, i. e. the direction of a vector parallel transported on the surface after the completion of a cycle is changed.
 Removing the origin in 2D plane results into a topological defect in $R^2 -\{0\}$.
 All the four objects find numerous physics applications, in fact, a point particle is ubiquitous: classical mechanics, CED, QED and SM.
 Physical realizations must be approximate, a physical particle is not a point and a hole in $R^2 -\{0\}$ is not an exact physical void in physical systems like singular vortices in fluid and optics/light beams.
 According to Poincare \cite{8} the rule of induction is a mental act exact in mathematics but approximate in physics.
 Present arguments suggest that geometry and topology too are approximate in physical world.

 The most radical change that we propound is on the nature of time \cite{8, 19}.
 Absolute time $T$ has a unidirectional flow in discrete steps and creates the sequence of natural numbers intuitively experienced by mind; the discrete step has an extension that presents itself as space with each successive step acquiring the property of wholeness as a result of mergence.
+Since spacetime continuum is an assumption some of the modern quantum gravity theories discard this assumption and envisage fundamental length and discretized spacetime.
+Historically Poincare and Weyl did speculate on discrete time \cite{8}, however we postulate discrete nature of time to relate it with the natural numbers.
 Real numbers are secondary logical and random constructs.
+The concept of mergence is introduced to define addition in a wholeness: for example, mixing of volumes of water; in a technical sense, superposition of the tails of two Gaussian curves is mergence \cite{8}.
 Spatial regions of different numerical magnitudes have random flow in which coalescence and decomposition create connected quasi-permanent structures that we call matter.
 The flow has meaning with reference to the absolute time and a common or relative time variable $t$ can be introduced that measures the changes in the flux of the space.
 Thus matter has no intrinsic existence but a form of spatio-temporal bounded structure.
 In physical geometry a point has a spread and distance between two points has a fluctuating statistical character.
 Geometrization of physics becomes a unified picture in which space and time are fundamental.

 The ideas of Riemann, Einstein and Weyl on geometrization of physics are entirely different than our ideas.
 Riemann's infinitesimal geometry is a great advancement over the finite Euclidean geometry; Weyl terms the idea to gain knowledge from infinitesimal as the mainspring of the theory of knowledge, page 92 in \cite{7}.
 Riemann visualizes metric space only due to the presence of matter, page 98 in \cite{7}.
 Einstein's geometrization of macroscopic world is based on the continuation of Riemann's philosophy assuming infinitesimal pseudo-Riemannian spacetime geometry for gravitation \cite{1, 7}.
 Weyl follows this line of thinking in the unified theory of gravitation and electromagnetism.